-If you’re looking for a mortgage, this fantastic section could be ideal for you.
+If you’re looking for a mortgage in November 2019, this fantastic section could be ideal for you.
 With helpful guides, information, mortgage comparison deals and more!

 Our aim is to inform members of the British public about their financial decisions.
 With so much choice, it can be hard to select the right type of mortgage for your requirements.
 After all, moving to a new house can be a stressful time, even if you’ve done it before or you’re a first-time buyer.

 In England, there’s a few different types of mortgages you can get, this can include ‘repayment’ and ‘interest-only mortgages’ to buy-to-let and shared equity, but what’s the difference between them?
 Please read the information below and click on the links to find out more information: